Medically reviewed by Drugs.com. Last updated on Jul 19, 2020.

 Phosphate Supplements: Calcium Salts may decrease the absorption of Phosphate Supplements.
 Management: This applies only to oral phosphate and calcium administration.
 Administering oral phosphate supplements as far apart from the administration of an oral calcium salt as possible may be able to minimize the significance of the interaction.
 Exceptions: Sodium Glycerophosphate Pentahydrate.
 Consider therapy modification

 Quinolones: Calcium Salts may decrease the absorption of Quinolones.
 Of concern only with oral administration of both agents.
+Management: Consider administering an oral quinolone at least 2 hours before or 6 hours after the dose of an oral calcium supplement to minimize this interaction.
+Monitor for decrease therapeutic effects of quinolones during coadministration.
 Exceptions: LevoFLOXacin (Oral Inhalation); Moxifloxacin (Systemic).
 Consider therapy modification

 Strontium Ranelate: Calcium Salts may decrease the serum concentration of Strontium Ranelate.
 Management: Separate administration of strontium ranelate and oral calcium salts by at least 2 hours in order to minimize this interaction.
 Consider therapy modification

 Tetracyclines: Calcium Salts may decrease the serum concentration of Tetracyclines.
-Management: If coadministration of oral calcium with oral tetracyclines can not be avoided, consider separating administration of each agent by several hours.
+Management: If coadministration of oral calcium with oral tetracyclines cannot be avoided, consider separating administration of each agent by several hours.
+Exceptions: Eravacycline; Tigecycline.
 Consider therapy modification

 Thiazide and Thiazide-Like Diuretics: May decrease the excretion of Calcium Salts.
 Continued concomitant use can also result in metabolic alkalosis.
 Monitor therapy